castorini/chatty-goose/docs/conversation_dense_retrieval_experiments.md

 ## Run CQE retrieval

-The following command is for CQE, but you can also run other CQR methods using `t5` or `fusion` as the input to the `--experiment` flag (Currently, dense retrieval does not support HQE since it requires longer query sequence).
+The following command is for CQE, but you can also run other CQR methods using `t5` or `cqe_t5_fusion` as the input to the `--experiment` flag (Currently, dense retrieval does not support HQE since it requires longer query sequence).
 Running the command for the first time will download the CAsT 2019 index (or whatever index is specified for the `--index` flag).
 It is also possible to supply a path to a local directory containing the index.
 ### CQE BM25 Retrieval

 ```shell=bash